sozercan/slack-typobot/README.md

 ## Install

-Create a file called `conf.json` and put your API token in it:
+Create a file called `.env` and put your API token in it:

-    {
-        "token": "PUT-TOKEN-HERE"
-    }
+    SLACK_API_TOKEN="PUT-TOKEN-HERE"

 Install dependencies: